Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 -----

 ### **(Recap: Day 10 - Middle)**

-After leaving the annex in the **morning of Day 10**, Isaiah and Hestia began their shopping expedition.
+After leaving the annex in the morning of Day 10, Isaiah and Hestia began their shopping expedition.
 They walked from the eastern Daedalus district towards the city center, Hestia chatting excitedly about their plans and anticipated purchases, while Isaiah walked with a determined stride, enjoying her enthusiasm and the simple act of being together.
-At some point during their walk, Isaiah casually **took Hestia's hand**, a simple gesture of established intimacy that Hestia accepted happily, squeezing his hand back and walking closer beside him.
+At some point during their walk, Isaiah casually took Hestia's hand, a simple gesture of established intimacy that Hestia accepted happily, squeezing his hand back and walking closer beside him.

-Their first destination was the **Hephaestus Familia Workshop**.
+Their first destination was the Hephaestus Familia Workshop.
 Upon arriving, they found it busy with customers and the sounds of forging.
 Isaiah led Hestia inside, remarking about wondering if Lady Hephaestus herself might be present ( an unlikely thought for a casual visit, but reflecting the awe the place inspires).
 They made their way to the display case holding the high-end daggers, specifically the sleek, curved Adamantite prototypes priced at nearly 20,000 Valis *each*.

-As they admired the daggers, **Lady Hephaestus herself** appeared, a surprising and significant encounter.
+As they admired the daggers, Lady Hephaestus herself appeared, a surprising and significant encounter.
 Recognizing Hestia (her friend), Hephaestus greeted her with wry warmth, then turned her sharp eye to Isaiah, noting he was Hestia's new adventurer and assessing him.
 Hephaestus questioned if Isaiah had the skill (and surprisingly, the funds) to consider blades like these.